 Lastly, the proposed development will cause land values in the neighborhood to become even more unstable than they have been in the last few years as a result of the high-priced properties.
-The proposed plan's so-called affordable housing is to scarce and aimed at people with incomes far beyond those of irst Name Last Name 414 Ustreet nw

-Washingtonians truly in need of affordable housing.
+The proposed plan's so-called affordable housing is to scarce and aimed at people with incomes far beyond those of Washingtonians truly in need of affordable housing.
 The District has neither studied nor presented any proposals for mitigating negative impact.